TodePond/SandPond/README.md

 * Randomise the order that spaces process in. ✔️ 12.10.19
 * Implement randomness of selecting a rule. ✔️ Implemented as syntax sugar 11.10.19
 * Give menu items names. ✔️ 11.10.19
+* Fix Splat UI for rules that use the z-axis and negative coordinates. ❌ Replaced with source code viewer 11.10.19
 * Clean up TodeSplat syntax. ✔️ globals and "chance" label helped this 11.10.19
 * Add a loading screen. ✔️ 10.10.19
 * Reduce scope of Atom object. ✔️ 10.10.19